 A motorized slider pops up the camera assembly and the camera module can flip over to double as both – the selfie and the rear camera.
 Camera sensors include 48MP primary camera, 8MP wide-angle camera, and a TOF 3D camera for depth sensing.

-2. Vivo V15 Pro and Vivo V15
+7. Vivo V15 Pro

-The Vivo V15 Pro (Review) is the only mid-range phone that includes a Pop-up selfie camera.
+The Vivo V15 Pro (review) is the only mid-range phone that includes a Pop-up selfie camera.
 The elevating camera module houses a 32MP Samsung sensor and the selfie quality is actually very good.

 On the rear, you will find triple cameras with the primary sensor flaunting a 48MP resolution.
-The handset is powered by the latest Snapdragon 675 chipset, runs Android 9.0 Pie based Funtouch OS software, and employs a good quality AMOLED display.
+The handset is powered by the latest Snapdragon 675 chipset, runs Android 9.0 Pie-based Funtouch OS software, and employs a good quality AMOLED display.

 Vivo later also introduced a relatively cheaper V15 that employs a MediaTek chipset (Helio P70), replaced AMOLED screen with an IPS LCD panel, has a regular rear-mounted capacitive fingerprint reader, but retains a pop-up selfie camera.

-4. Xiaomi Mi Mix 3
+10. Xiaomi Mi Mix 3

 Xiaomi Mi Mix 3 has a manual slider like Huawei’s Honor Magic 2, the difference being that Mi Mix 3 bears both the front and rear cameras on the slider.
 Xiaomi earlier used to mount selfie camera on the bottom bezel for its Mix-series phones and users had to turn their phone over each time they needed a selfie.
 The latest Mi Mix 3 dons a nearly bezel-free 6.39-inch FHD+ AMOLED display.